 Malwarebytes Free is a good choice for users looking for a simple antivirus that they can install and forget about.
 Its virus scanner uses a virus database as well as heuristics to catch all types of malware.
 It performed pretty well in my tests, detecting around 90% of the malware files I hid on my PC.
 However, it did miss a few well-hidden files that competitors like Norton and Bitdefender detected.

 Apart from the scanner, you also get a browser extension that protects against a wide range of threats, including malware, ads and trackers, scams, and PUPs.
-One of the I like the most about this extension is that all of the protections are turned on by default, so there’s nothing for you to do (but you can easily turn off one or all of the protections).
+One of the things I like the most about this extension is that all of the protections are turned on by default, so there’s nothing for you to do (but you can easily turn off one or all of the protections).

 Malwarebytes’s browser extension blocked most risky sites I tried to visit, scoring a 90% phishing detection rate.
 However, the extension wasn’t as accurate at blocking ads — I visited dozens of sites filled with ads, and Malwarebytes blocked only around a third of them.

-Malwarebytes performs the basic function of detecting and removing malware efficiently — however, its free version lacks real-time protection, a component for preventing malware intrusion in the first place.
+Malwarebytes performs the basic function of detecting and removing malware efficiently — however, its free version lacks real-time protection, a crucial component for preventing malware intrusion in the first place.
 What’s more, features like Wi-Fi protection, a firewall, system tune-up tools, and a password manager aren’t available even in the premium plans.
 If you just need the basics, Malwarebytes is fine, but it’s pretty barebones compared to top competitors like Norton and Bitdefender.

 For real-time protection, you can upgrade to Malwarebytes Premium, which provides coverage for up to 5 devices and starts at TRY1,200 / year.
 Malwarebytes Premium + Privacy also adds a decent VPN for TRY840 / year.
 Both of Malwarebytes’s premium plans are covered by a generous 60-day money-back guarantee.
 Additionally, Malwarebytes Free includes a 14-day free trial of Malwarebytes Premium, allowing you to test the paid features without any risk.